Atlamillias/DearPyPixl/README.md

 wndw.is_clicked            # -> `wndw.state()["clicked"]`           -> None (unsupported)

 ```
 It's important to understand that **any method that can contain item references in their return value(s) are included as they were when returned from Dear PyGui**.
 That means `wndw.children(1)[0]` from the above example returned the integer identifier of the item interfaced via `btn`, and *not* the actual instance that is `btn`.
-This might seem problematic -- That doesn't matter much in this case since we have access to `btn` (the interface).
+It doesn't matter much in this case since we have access to `btn` (the interface).
 What if there was no interface?
 Consider a more realistic scenario where we want a button to add another button to its parent when clicked.
 Gonna need a callback for that.
 ```python
 from typing import Any
 from dearpypixl import *